Sphereon-Opensource/OID4VC-demo/README.md

 - A Demo Issuer frontend, allowing you to fill out a simple form, or using a wallet, to supply some information, which then will be used to issue a credential containing that information.
 This code can be exported and run on a regular webserver if you want.
 It is a frontend communicating with the agent, using some of our OID4VC SSI-SDK plugins.
+- A Demo Verifier frontend, allowing you to verify the Credential issued by the agent (the demo issuer, also contains similar functionality if you would follow the wallet flow btw).
+Be aware that we will replace this demo frontend with something a bit more appealing soon.

 The Demo is using code from our [SSI-SDK](https://github.com/Sphereon-OpenSource/SSI-SDK), providing 11 modules for OID4VC, QR code generation, as well as Issuance branding.
 Integrating these technologies with a Key Management System,